Backyard Suites and Multiplexes

 These designs include:

 *These designs are not site-specific, and will be reviewed based on unique lot needs.
-The applicant will require a pre-application meeting with City of Regina staff to discuss site specific needs.
+The applicant will require a pre-application meeting with City of Regina staff to discuss site specific needs after a professional has been engaged.

 Derived Designs

-The Housing Catalogue Designs may be altered and accepted as a “Derived Design.”
-The current design plans are intended to be ‘near permit-ready’.
-CMHC has developed these designs to align with building codes in each region.
-The building architecture and systems have been designed so modifications required to prepare permit-ready drawings are minimal.
+The Housing Catalogue Designs may also be altered and accepted as a “Derived Design.”
+Derived designs are based off the originally accepted designs, but with modifications.
+Depending on the changes to the original sets, the updates required to prepare permit-ready drawings may be minimal.
 After a design has been approved as a derived design, it can be re-used for approval under the same conditions.

 Applicants will require a ‘qualified professional’ such as an architect to assist in finalizing a ‘Derived Design’ (see Catalogue User Guide) so that they are adapted to unique site conditions.